theRenard/Blog/docs/articles/cocos-creator/fundamentals/tiled-and-collisions/index.md

 ![Example in Cocos](./images/example-cocos.png)

-And voilà, as you can see the `PolygonCollider` is generated automatically from the tiles of the layer.
+And voilà, as you can see the `PolygonCollider` was generated automatically from the tiles of the layer.

 ![Example in Cocos](./images/example-cocos-2.png)